AnnaFeitzinger/tragedy_nightmare/README.md

 ## usage
 1. install cargo and rust with [`rustup`](https://rustup.rs/).
 2. clone the repository with `git clone https://github.com/AnnaFeitzinger/tragedy_nightmare.git && cd tragedy_nightmare`
+3. create the `filtered` output directory, if it doesn't exist already, with `mkdir ./filtered/`
-3. edit `src/main.rs` to your specification. (mostly just change the genome file for each one you would like to filter)
+5. edit `src/main.rs` to your specification. (mostly just change the genome file for each one you would like to filter)
-4. optional: if you are using flybase (recommended), download your input genomes/original `.fasta` files from <https://ftp.flybase.net/genomes/>, choosing each species you want to filter's file, and choosing the latest release from 2019, 2018, 2017, or if needed the current genome release. we recommend the `https://ftp.flybase.net/genomes/<your_species>/<your_version>/fasta/<your_species>-all-gene-r<your_version>.fasta` file, as it includes all genes indexed in the genome. move these files into the [`/data`](./data) directory.
+6. optional: if you are using flybase (recommended), download your input genomes/original `.fasta` files from <https://ftp.flybase.net/genomes/>, choosing each species you want to filter's file, and choosing the latest release from 2019, 2018, 2017, or if needed the current genome release. we recommend the `https://ftp.flybase.net/genomes/<your_species>/<your_version>/fasta/<your_species>-all-gene-r<your_version>.fasta` file, as it includes all genes indexed in the genome. move these files into the [`/data`](./data) directory.
-5. download/move your original `.fasta` files into the data directory, and modify the `src/main.rs` accordingly (you will have to `cargo run` multiple times for multiple file, changing `main.rs`, specifically the `extract_sequence` function input as the new path, with the new files each time, along with the `file_writer`'s output file, for each input file change)
+7. download/move your original `.fasta` files into the data directory, and modify the `src/main.rs` accordingly (you will have to `cargo run` multiple times for multiple file, changing `main.rs`, specifically the `extract_sequence` function input as the new path, with the new files each time, along with the `file_writer`'s output file, for each input file change)
-6. build the portable binary with `cargo build --release`. (this comes with the hard-coded input and output names, so it's not recommended)
+8. build the portable binary with `cargo build --release`. (this comes with the hard-coded input and output names, so it's not recommended)
-7. run the binary on the system with `cargo run --release`. (this will run the command instantly on your platform, and changes if you change input and output and re-run)
+9. run the binary on the system with `cargo run --release`. (this will run the command instantly on your platform, and changes if you change input and output and re-run)
-8. to target the binary to different platforms, see [rust's documentation on cross compilation](https://rust-lang.github.io/rustup/cross-compilation.html)
+10. to target the binary to different platforms, see [rust's documentation on cross compilation](https://rust-lang.github.io/rustup/cross-compilation.html)

 ## information/specifications
 - expects an ortholog file of a certain type, see the `data` directory for file structures and types.